Nine Writing Milestones to Celebrate (and Goals to Aim For)

 Some writers work in secret for years without sharing their writing with anyone.
 Your first reader (or group of readers) definitely counts as a milestone.
 That might be your spouse or best friend, or a group of strangers online.

 I’m pretty sure my mum was my first reader, helping out with homework assignments and encouraging me as a fledgling writer.
+These days, my husband reads pretty much all the fiction I write.

 Try it: Unless you’re writing purely for yourself (e.g. a journal), your writing isn’t really complete until it’s read.
 Find someone who you can show your work to – you don’t even need to ask them for any feedback or comment.